jinchen-hu/ADT_Algo_Exercises/Algorithms/Abstract-Data-Type/Tree/README.md

 * external node: node without children
 * Ancestor of node: parent, grandparent, ...
 * depth of a node: number of ancestors
-* height of a node: maximum depth of any node (longest path to the leaf)
+* height of a node: maximum depth of any node (longest path to the leaf), the number of edges in the path
 * descendant of a node: child, grandchild, ...

 #### Traversal